 This makes literally no sense.
 Who's Zoroti and why is he so obsessed with blue?
 Maybe it was better not to know the meaning behind this one.

-According to the book The Song Machine: Inside the Hit Factory, the real meaning of "...Baby One More Time" is one of linguistic confusion.
+, the The Song Machine: Inside the Hit Factory real meaning of "...Baby One More Time" is one of linguistic confusion.
 The track was written by Swedish songwriters Max Martin and Rami Yacoub (and who, therefore didn't speak native English), and it was meant to be about a girl begging her ex boyfriend to call her back.

 Yeah, phone her, not hit her.
 As E!
 News put it: "Apparently those Swedish guys thought that 'hit' was American slang for 'call.'
 "That would mean that... the song is really just about something that every single woman has gone through: Waiting for a man to call you back."